adrhill/julia-ml-course/website/environments.md

 ...
 ```

 The Manifest is a much longer file than the `Project.toml`.
 Mine contains 1267 lines of code, even though we just added two dependencies: Flux and MLDatasets
 How is this possible?

 This is due to the fact that the Manifest lists all packages in the dependency tree.
 Not only Flux and MLDatasets, but also their dependencies, the dependencies of their dependencies, and so on.
 For packages that are not part of Julia Base, Git tree hashes and versions are specified.
 The Manifest even includes external binaries (e.g. compiled C, C++ and Fortran programs) that might be required.

 **This makes our environment fully reproducible!**

 ## Why should I use environments?
 ### Reason 1: Reproducibility
 In the sciences, reproducibility is of utmost importance to validate research findings and improve reliability.
 The environment of a project can be shared with others by providing a `Project.toml` and `Manifest.toml` .
 This ensures that people will use the exact same dependencies as you did.
 Changes in future releases of a package won't affect your results.

 ### Reason 2: Avoid dependency conflicts
 As we will see in our lecture on [writing packages](/write), packages can set lower and upper bounds on versions of their dependencies.
 This is useful since developers don't know whether future releases of their dependencies will be compatible with their code.

-Let's image a scenario where Flux and MLDataset both have a common dependency on a third package Foo.jl.
+Let's imagine a scenario where Flux and MLDatasets both have a common dependency on a third package Foo.jl.
 When creating an environment, Pkg will look at the acceptable versions of Foo for both Flux and MLDataset and compute the intersection of acceptable versions.
 This is called *resolving dependencies*.

 ### Reason 3: Avoid polluting your global environment